 11.8.3 an Assistant shall not be counted in the quorum present at a meeting in relation to a resolution on which he or she is not entitled to vote.

-11.9 The Court shall appoint one of the Treasurers as Senior Treasurer and shall, subject always to Article 9, determine the period for which the Senior Treasurer is to hold this position.
+11.9 The Court shall appoint one of the Assistants as Senior Treasurer and two of the Assistants as Treasurers, and shall determine the period for which (subject to Article 9) each Treasurer is to hold office.

 11.10 The Senior Treasurer shall chair meetings of the Court.
 If the Senior Treasurer is not present, one of the other Treasurers shall chair the meeting.